LPCIC/elpi/LANGUAGE.md

 ```
 Only `V` is a proper term, `K` and `L` are not.

-The `as` clause is available everywhere, not just in matching mode.
+The `as` clause is available everywhere, not just in matching mode,
+but not on the top level term: `foo X as G :- ..` is not supported (error NYI).

 ## delay and constraint